 Where Family Members of Addicts Can Get Support

 Some people choose to enter individual counseling with a psychologist or psychiatrist, particularly if they experience symptoms of clinical depression or unremitting anxiety.
 This option may be too expensive in some communities, though there are clinics that offer therapy on a sliding fee scale.

 Community groups specifically for loved ones of addicts include Al-Anon, Nar-Anon, and Co-Dependents Anonymous.
-These are free and usually available most days of the week, even in smaller communities such as those in Rochester’s alcohol and drug rehab network.
+These are free and usually available most days of the week.
 The purpose of these groups is to help you develop healthy and appropriate boundaries, recognize and curb “enabling” behavior, and have the fellowship of people who have been through or are going through a similar situation.
 A quick web search will turn up information about times and locations of meetings near you, and these groups are very welcoming to new members.